MicahElliott/captain/README.md

 ## One-minute E-Z Quick-Start Guide (very easy, point your team here)

-*SITUATION*: Captain was already set up in a repo you use, and you want to start enabling its checks.
+*SITUATION*: Captain was already set up in a repo you use, and you want to start enabling its checks (AKA triggers).
 (Or you're a curmudgeon: You won't be impacted if you do nothing; then `capt` will not be invoked — but you will miss out on the fun!)

 ```shell
 # Install the capt command (a small zsh script)